Local Emergency Planning Committee

 Why does Cabarrus County have an Local Emergency Planning Committee?

-October 17, 1986 Congress enacted the Emergency Planning and Community Right-To-Know Act (EPCRA).
-This act is also known as Title III of the Superfund Amendments and Reauthorization Act (SARA).
-It requires a local emergency planning committee for each emergency planning district.
+• On October 17, 1986, Congress enacted the Emergency Planning and Community Right-To-Know Act (EPCRA).
+The Act is also known as Title III of the Superfund Amendments and Reauthorization Act (SARA).

 Emergency Planning and Community Right-To Know Act (EPCRA)